 It's never too early to start incorporating public health into your career.
-You often have more flexibility during your pre-medical or pre-health years to travel and participate in additional training opportunities.
+You often have more flexibility during your premedical or prehealth years to travel and participate in additional training opportunities.
 Consider finding a faculty mentor with a similar interest who can provide information about coursework or joint degree programs.
 She or he can help you carefully plan your summer to include a practical public health experience, course, or research activity.
 Visit your college's career center to find job listings for public health opportunities.

 You may choose to obtain a master of public health (MPH), master of health science (MHS), or similar degree before attending medical school, although there is no specific timeframe.
-You may be interested in pursuing a dual degree, such as or .
+You may be interested in pursuing a dual degree, such as MD-MPH or MD-PhD.
 There are also certificate programs available, frequently online, that may provide additional training in one specific area of public health.
-Visit to decide if medical school is right for you and learn about the medical school application process, or to explore pursuing a career in medical research.
+Visit Aspiring Docs to decide if medical school is right for you and learn about the medical school application process, or to explore pursuing a career in medical research.